folutade/KnowThatYouAnointed/content/posts/the-party.md

 #### "a thirst for life, head inside a book 'cause he concerned with that" > Thirst

-* Thirst is a concept that Kendrick mentioned on the latter half of the pivotal track “Sing About Me, I’m Dying of Thirst” from good kid, m.A.A.d city.
-On that track, Kendrick described how a life of gluttony led to them to be overcome by a deep spiritual thirst.
+* Thirst is a concept that Kendrick mentioned on the latter half of the pivotal track “Sing About Me, I’m Dying of Thirst” from *good kid, m.A.A.d city.* On that track, Kendrick described how a life of gluttony led him and others to be overcome by a deep spiritual thirst.

   * ***How many sins**, oh?
 I'm runnin' out, oh
   How many sins, oh?
 I lost count